0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 ## TA0004: Privilege Escalation
 ### T1548.003: Sudo and Sudo Caching

-Going back to terminal and checking the user's sudo privileges.
+Since there are no other important information, let's go back to the terminal and check the user's sudo privileges.

 ```bash
 svc@busqueda:/var/www/app$ sudo -l